Ursulines: Secondary education

 Ursuline secondary education schools are found across the United States and other countries.
 The first school was Ursuline Academy, began in 1727 in New Orleans, Louisiana.
 It is the oldest all-girls school in the country.
 The Academy of Mount St. Ursula High School in the Bronx is the oldest all-girls Catholic high school in New York State, founded in 1855, the same year Sacred Heart Academy in Louisville, Kentucky, was founded.

 In New York City, in 1873, James Boyce (1826–1876) invited the Ursuline nuns to found a girls' academy in St. Teresa's parish on Manhattan's Lower East Side.
-The new school, called St. Teresa's Ursuline Academy, located at 137 Henry Street, was incorporated in 1881 and as of 1891 had a faculty of five sisters teaching 62 pupils.
+The new school, called St. Teresa's Ursuline Academy, located at 137 Henry Street, was incorporated in 1881.
+In 1891, it had a faculty of five sisters teaching 62 pupils.

 In 1899, the Ursulines bought a two-story, wood-frame house farther uptown in Manhattan, at the northwest corner of Park Avenue and 93rd Street, converted the house to a school building, and changed the name of their school to simply "Ursuline Academy".
 In 1905, a news article announced plans for a twenty-four-foot wide, four-story seminary building to be built on the site to the design of architect Joseph H. McGuire.

 The new building was constructed immediately to the west of Gen. Scott's old house, in its former garden.
 The order occupied both buildings until selling them in 1912, and moving the school to the Ursuline Provinculate at Grand Boulevard and 165th Street in the Bronx, New York.
-(Both the house and school building were demolished for the construction of the Francis F. Palmer House beginning in 1916.
+Both the house and school building were demolished for the construction of the Francis F. Palmer House beginning in 1916.

 The Ursuline School in New Rochelle, New York, is a school for girls in grades 6-12 and is closely affiliated with the nearby Iona Preparatory School.

 Other notable all-female Ursuline secondary schools in the United States include Ursuline Academy of Dallas, Texas, Ursuline Academy in Saint Louis, Missouri (founded in 1848), and Ursuline Academy in Wilmington, Delaware.

 In the London Borough of Newham, United Kingdom, is the all-female girl school St. Angela's, named after the founder of the Ursulines.
 Only the sixth form centre of the school allows males.
 The same applies to the Ursuline High School in Wimbledon, which was selected as a Regional Winner - "London Secondary" in the Church School Awards 2011.
 Ursulines also have St Ursula's Convent School in Greenwich which educates girls aged 11 to 16 and coeducational Ursuline College, Westgate-on-Sea.